benripka/health-nag/README.md

    cd health-nag
    ```

 4. Run the install script to install the presets.
-Rerunning the install script will reset the reminders to those set in reminders.json:
+This will also run the last reminder in the list (for testing purposes) Rerunning the install script will reset the reminders to those set in reminders.json:
    ```
    cd health-nag
    cat install.sh # Inspect the script first to make sure you trust it